Institute of Agriculture and Animal Science: Current Status and Challenges

 IAAS was the sole higher education institution in agriculture in Nepal until 2000.
 The educational landscape has significantly expanded, with over 50 institutions now offering agricultural education.
-Despite this growth, student enrollment has been declining, with more than 50% of allocated seats for BScAg programs remaining vacant nationally as of 2023.
+Despite this growth, student enrollment has been declining, with more than 50% of allocated seats for B.Sc.
+Agriculture programs remaining vacant nationally as of 2023.
 While IAAS's constituent campuses maintain full enrollment, affiliated colleges have experienced partial occupancy challenges.